How Long Does It Take to Become a Nurse Practitioner (NP)?

 2. Become an RN.

-The educational requirements to become a registered nurse vary from state to state but the three most common routes are through a BSN, an associate degree program, or an accredited nursing program.
+The educational requirements to become a registered nurse vary from state to state.
+Still, the three most common routes are through a BSN, an associate degree, or an accredited nursing program.
 Contact the nursing regulatory body (NRB) in your state to see what you need to do in order to qualify for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 Once you have met the proper qualifications in your state, you can take the NCLEX-RN.
 Make sure to study, though, because the NCLEX-RN tests your knowledge with questions that require critical thinking and informed decision-making rather than just rote memorization.

 3. Obtain a graduate degree in nursing.

-There are two graduate degrees you can obtain to become an NP: a Master of Science in Nursing (MSN) or a Doctor of Nursing Practice (DNP)
+You can obtain two graduate degrees to become an NP: a Master of Science in Nursing (MSN) or a Doctor of Nursing Practice (DNP)

-An MSN usually takes two years of full-time study to complete and deepens student knowledge on such topics as health care informatics and evidence-based practices.
-A DNP is the terminal degree in the nursing field and expands on the topics covered in an MSN while preparing students for leadership roles.
-It can take anywhere from 18 months to four years to complete depending on prior experience and credentials.
+An MSN usually requires two years of full-time study and deepens student knowledge on topics such as health care informatics and evidence-based practices.
+A DNP is the terminal degree in the nursing field.
+It expands on the topics covered in an MSN while preparing students for leadership roles.
+Depending on prior experience and credentials, it can take anywhere from 18 months to four years to complete

-Ultimately, whether you decide to enter an MSN or DNP program will depend on your own professional goals and life circumstances.
+Whether you decide to enter an MSN or DNP program will depend on your professional goals and life circumstances.
 Either degree, though, qualifies you to become a nurse practitioner.

 4. Get licensed.